The Corporation Tax rate for company profits from 1 April 2015 is 20%

 The small profits rate and main rate are for a whole year.
 The thresholds reduce in line with your accounting period.
 For example, if your accounting period is 6 months, the £300,000 small profits threshold is halved to £150,000.

 Associated companies (where one company controls others) have a shared tax threshold.
-For example, if 1 company owns 3 others, divide the threshold by 4 when working out the Corporation Tax for each company.
+For example, if one company owns 3 others, divide the threshold by 4.
 The small profits threshold is then £75,000 for each company.

 If more than one rate applies in your accounting period